 Christmas Book Drive

-You’ll find book requests from the two charities hanging from the Christmas tree in our shop, and we’ll be happy to help you pick out an appropriate book if you’re looking to donate one.
+You’ll find book requests from the three organisations hanging from the Christmas tree in our shop, and we’ll be happy to help you pick out an appropriate book if you’re looking to donate one.
 You can also use the option below to make a donation which will be used to purchase books to give to each charity and the people they support before Christmas.
 We’ll hand wrap all the books and we’ll post an update later in December, when they have been handed over.

 Streetreads